pkutzner/xenorchestra_installer/README.md

 # Goals/Backstory for this script

-I've often am asked questions similar to "why can't this be run on CentOS or Fedora" to which my only reply is and has ever been: The goal was to be the XCP-ng of XS.
+I'm often asked "why can't this be run on CentOS or Fedora" to which my only reply is and has ever been: The goal was to be the XCP-ng of XS.
+Which means I wanted a solution that offered as much as XOA offers, while using what is available freely and from open sources.
+Without restrictions.

 That isn't to say that this installation script won't work on other distributions, please contribute and help us to spread XOCE to other platforms.